 The automatic availability of uncertainty information is a helpful feature of the Bayesian approach.

 As the second change, variational EM automatically determines the number of mixture components.
 Upon convergence, only a small number of mixture parameters satisfy $\hat{N}(i) \geq 1$.
 The optimization drives all the remaining mixture parameters to the lowest possible value $\hat{N}(i) = 1/k$.
 These components are not represented by any labels $\hat{Z}^n = i$, so they are effectively removed from the model.
 The tendency of variational EM to identify a parsimonious mixture model is called \emph{automatic relevance determination}.
-It was observed heuristically in the papers \cite{corduneanu2001hyperparameters,mackay2001local} and later justified based on asymptotic arguments in \cite{rousseau2011asymptotic}.
+It was observed in the papers \cite{corduneanu2001hyperparameters,mackay2001local} and later justified based on asymptotic arguments in \cite{rousseau2011asymptotic}.

 To apply Alg.~\ref{alg:variational} in practice, the user needs some way to initialize the parameter estimates.
-Since there is limited theoretical understanding of the best way to initialize variational EM, this paper uses a random sampling technique.
-The algorithm is by default run with $10^2$ independent initializations based on randomly sampling parameters $\hat{\PP}\{Z^n = i\}$ for $i = 1, \ldots, k$ from the probability simplex.
-After running Alg.~\ref{alg:variational} with different initializations, the user selects the optimal parameters $\{\hat{\bm{N}}, \hat{\bm{N}}_i, \hat{\bm{N}}_{i,\alpha}, \hat{Z}^n\}$ that maximize the likelihood bound $\mathcal{L}$.
+Since there is limited theoretical understanding of the best way to initialize variational EM, this paper randomly initializes parameters $\hat{\PP}\{Z^n = i\}$ for $i = 1, \ldots, k$ from the probability simplex.
+After running Alg.~\ref{alg:variational} with $10^2$ independent initializations, the paper selects the optimal parameters $\{\hat{\bm{N}}, \hat{\bm{N}}_i, \hat{\bm{N}}_{i,\alpha}, \hat{Z}^n\}$ that maximize the likelihood lower bound $\mathcal{L}$.